exchangegroup/braintree-framework-builder/README.md

 Those files are temporary so you can clone it into the Downloads or Documents directory, for example.

 * Drag the **contents** of braintree_ios/Braintree/ directory you just cloned into the Braintree group in Xcode.
-Important: drag not the "Braintree" directory, but all the files and folders from it.
+Important: drag not the "braintree_ios/Braintree/" directory, but all the files and folders from it.
 Your project navigator will look like this:

 <img src='https://raw.githubusercontent.com/exchangegroup/braintree-framework-builder/master/graphics/01_braintree_target_group_structure.png' alt='braintree target structure in project navigator' >